GreptimeTeam/docs/docs/getting-started/distributed.md

     1 row in set (0.03 sec)
     ```

-You can also use `MySQL cli` to directly connect to the Datanodes, to see how data is distributed.
-In this way, you can verify that the queries from Frontend are actually been executed distributed.
+    You can also use MySQL cli to directly connect to the `Datanode`s, to see how data is distributed.
+In this way, you can verify that the queries from `Frontend` are actually been executed distributed.
+For more details about distributed querying, please see [this](https://docs.greptime.com/developer-guide/frontend/distributed-querying) document.

+### Other Protocols

+`Frontend` also supports distribute read and write other protocols, you can follow our ["Supported Protocols"](https://docs.greptime.com/user-guide/supported-protocols/overview) documents for detailed examples.